Marmik343/Web3/README.md

 this will generate the contract address once its deployed on the blockchain.

-**2. npx hardhat run scripts/interact.js --network goerli** This is output the result.
+**2. npx hardhat run scripts/interact.js --network goerli** This will output the result.

 For better inderstanding please refer the https://metaschool.so/course/writing-your-first-hello-world-contract-in-solidity